 In order to cope with missing responses, incomplete response patterns are often deleted from the sample (listwise deletion or pairwise deletion).
 Even though this is easy to do, deleting cases with missing responses could lead to bias in the parameter estimates of the factor model (for example, loading values).
 In addition, because some responses are missing, the estimated score on the latent variable cannot be computed for those individuals with incomplete response patterns.
 One of the techniques recommended for handling item nonresponse is imputation: the missing values are filled in so that a complete data set is created and then analyzed with traditional methods of analysis.
 However, single imputation methods are considered outdated (see for example, Schafer & Graham, 2002).
-While single imputation can lead to approximately unbiased point estimates, estimated standard errors are systematically underestimated (Rässler et al., 2013).
+While single imputation can lead to approximately unbiased point estimates, estimated standard errors are systematically underestimated (Rässler, Rubin, & Zell, 2013).

 A more elaborate approach to filling in missing responses is the multiple imputation (MI) method (Rubin, 1978): instead of creating a single complete data set, a number of copies are created by imputation.
 Then, each copy of data is analyzed independently, and the final outcome is obtained as a combination of the outcomes obtained in the copies of data.
 One advantage of MI is that the final standard errors of these parameter estimates are based on both (a) the standard errors of the analysis of each data set and (b) the dispersion of parameter estimates across data sets.
 As MI accounts for the random fluctuations between each imputation, it provides accurate standard errors and therefore accurate inferential conclusions.
 If MI is a general method, it can be applied using different techniques (i.e., the complete copies of data can be generated using different approaches).
 Nowadays, the use of MI is quite popular in applied research in psychology: a Google search for the terms psychology “multiple imputation” produces about 101,000 hits.